 You can confidently rely on Sjoquist Law LLC to be there to guide you through whatever legal process is required to reach your goals.
 Hourly, flat fee or unbundled services agreements available.

 Unique perspective and experience

-As one of Minnesota Lawyer’s Attorneys of the Year in 2018, Geri Sjoquist has worked within the Minnesota legal system for over two decades from many different angles.
-In addition to her role as an attorney, she is a skilled Rule 114 qualified neutral and hearing officer.
-She serves as a custody evaluator and a guardian ad litem.
+As one of Minnesota Lawyer’s Attorneys of the Year, Geri Sjoquist has worked in the Minnesota legal system for over two decades.
+For example, in addition to her role as an attorney, she is a skilled Rule 114 qualified neutral and hearing officer.
+She has served as a custody evaluator and is an experienced guardian ad litem.
 She is always available to consult with and mentor new attorneys and paralegals.
 She currently assists the law students at Mitchell Hamline every weekend in their free legal clinic.
 She also has experience digging into and resolving the myriad issues that sometimes arise in guardianships, estates and trusts.
 Geri provides free estate planning services to first responders.

 In and out of court, she has helped people resolve seemingly hopeless disputes.
 She is respected by her clients and her peers as someone who strives to achieve fair and equitable results.
-In addition to practicing in district courts throughout Minnesota, she is also licensed to handle important matters in tribal court.
+In addition to practicing in district courts, she is also licensed to handle important matters in tribal court.

 “Life will break you.
 Nobody can protect you from that, and living alone won’t either, for solitude will also break you with its yearning.
 You have to love.
 You have to feel.
 It is the reason you are here on earth.
 You are here to risk your heart.
 You are here to be swallowed up.
 And when it happens that you are broken, or betrayed, or left, or hurt, or death brushes near, let yourself sit by an apple tree and listen to the apples falling all around you in heaps, wasting their sweetness.
 Tell yourself you tasted as many as you could.” -Louise Erdrich